 Here is how such platforms work in general:

 Depending on the platform, users can add their experience and skills in different ways.
 For example, on Nexxt you can create or upload your own portfolio.

 The app Shapr makes this process much easier.
-You just enter details about your work experience, education, interests and get matched with the like-minded professionals.
+You just enter details about your work experience, education, and interests and get matched with like-minded professionals.

 Search for a job using different filters or get matched with suitable companies

 Help your users grow their network by showing the profiles of people with similar interests.
 Take at look at how the platfom Xing improves its recommendations algorithm.
 It asks you to rate each recommended person by relevancy and make the list more personalized.